Room by Room

 What should I avoid in a feng shui bedroom?

-Heavy clutter, harsh lighting, too many mirrors facing the bed, very loud visual stimulation, and furniture arrangements that make the bed feel exposed are usually worth avoiding.
+Heavy clutter, harsh lighting, too many mirrors facing the bed, very loud visual stimulation, and furniture arrangements that leave the bed exposed are worth avoiding.

 Do small bedroom feng shui tips still work?